tixxit/tomswitzer.net/_posts/2010-03-01-graham-scan.markdown

 layout: post
 title: "2D Convex Hulls: Graham Scan"
 keywords: python, programming, computational geometry, algorithms
+description: "Discussion of Ronald Graham's sorting-based approach to computing the convex hull."
 ---
 This is the 2nd post in a series of 3 on 2D convex hull algorithms.
 The first covered the [Jarvis March][jarvis post] and here I’ll be covering the [Graham